-My name is AndrĂ© Silva and I’m a 30 y/old Portuguese Software Engineer from Lisbon, Portugal.
+My name is AndrĂ© Silva and I’m a 32 y/old Portuguese Software Engineer that lives in Edinburgh, Scotland.

 I wasn’t always focused on the development world.